PedramMarandi/cancel-binance-orders/README.md

-Open `index.js` file and replace your Binance credentials.
+Open `.env` file and replace your Binance credentials.

 You can enter your pairs in `pairs.csv` file.
 This works on Future only.

-Run `npn install` first and then use `npm run start` to run the app.
+Run `npm install` first and then use `npm run start` to run the app.

 You can cancel deals by sending a POST req (TV sends POST by default) to `localhost:4020/cancel-orders`.